DirectoryTree/LdapRecord/readme.md

 🔥 **Supercharged ActiveRecord.**

 Create and modify LDAP obects with minimal code.
-All LDAP objects are individual models.
-Simply modify the attributes on the model and save it to persist the changes to your LDAP server.
+Set attributes on your models and save them to persist the changes to your LDAP server.